 ANSWER: Defendant Mohammed lacks sufficient knowledge upon which to form a belief as to the truth of the allegations contained in this paragraph.

-29. At the time, the complex was actively patrolled by a tactical team of corrupt CPD officers, led by Defendant Watts.
+31. During the times complained of, the complex was actively patrolled by a tactical team of CPD officers led by Defendant Watts.